 “Applying for this and receiving the discount will be as will be easy.
 Data integration efforts will allow a seamless verification process to accelerate application approvals and streamline getting discounted passes into the hands of low-income riders,” said Michael Cole, Deputy Commissioner, Policy and Programs for the state’s Dept. of Transitional Assistance.

-Community groups and transportation advocates have been calling for the systemwide fare discount since at least 2019, following earlier campaigns against fare increases and for improved service.
 A statewide partnership of transit workers and riders, Public Transit Public Good, applauded the decision to fund the discounted service in Governor Maura Healey’s FY25 budget, with support from the legislature.

 “Governor Healey’s bold commitment to funding a low-income fare program will transform the lives of tens of thousands of people who count on the MBTA to live their lives with freedom and ease – to get to work, to medical appointments, and to take their children to school,” the group posted on its website.